hpaluch/pic32mx-tc74-temperature/README.md

     one shot Timer as needed by consuming clients.
 * Peripherals CORE Timer
 * `RA0_LED` is blinking at 1s rate (500ms interrupt rate) using
-  `SYS_TIME` Service
+  [System Timer Service][System Timer Service]

 # Planned features:

+1. Use [Console System Service][Console System Service] and `UART Console` and `UART PLIB` for Messages including current temperature from sensor...

-Use https://microchip-mplab-harmony.github.io/core/GUID-8916AA7D-64C7-4477-8D26-664F6B3C242A.html I2C Driver libray to
+2. Use [I2C Driver][I2C Driver] libray to
    control TC74 Temperature sensors.

 # Required Hardware